partizand/gnucashreport/readme.rst

     gcreport gnucash_file xlsx_file [--glevel glevel] [--open_if_lock]

-gnucash_file
- Your gnucash database file

-xlsx_file
- Path to xlsx file for saving reports

---glevel glevel    level to group accounts, may be multiple (--glevel 0 --glevel 1) --open_if_lock     Open sqlite base even if opened other user
+gnucash_file       Your gnucash database file xlsx_file          Path to xlsx file for saving reports --glevel glevel    Level to group accounts, may be multiple (--glevel 0 --glevel 1) --open_if_lock     Open sqlite base even if opened other user